Saturday, June 3, 2017

 I stumbled on Fiverr.com in April of 2013 when I was looking for a way to make money from home online to pay off some mounting dental bills and other things and my husband had FINALLY given in and suggested we get Internet at home.

 I was not disappointed.
-I immediately had a full queue of jobs and found that I could customize my gigs ... if I was not busy I could put my gig on a 1-day delivery time.
-If I was full up, I could change it to a 29-day delivery time to discourage new orders.
-Give it a shot.
-It's a versatile way to make money online.
-It's free to sign up, and I'd love it if you'd use my referral code.
+I immediately had a full queue of jobs and found that I could customize my gigs, which means that if I had extra time to work, I could put my gig on a 1-day delivery time to get more orders.
+If I was full up with parenting and homeschooling, I could change it to a 29-day delivery time to discourage new customers who were in a hurry.

 Starting Out

-June 2018 update: I now charge $5 for 1,000 words (remember I get $5 of that).
-If I get a tip, they also take 20% of that.
-If the rush fee is ordered, Fiverr also takes 20% of that.
 I enjoy the clients I meet and the flexibility to turn the gig on and off if I take on a huge job or just need a break.
 If I had my own business, I feel like I would be working nonstop and wouldn't be able to tell anyone no. Yes, I would make more money doing that, but there would be a lot of pressure as well.

 No comments: